gitter-lab/SINGE/README.md

 Because the subsampling and zero-removal stages involve pseudo-random sample removals, SINGE generates a random seed using input hyperparameters, including the *date* input.
 The results can be reproduced by providing the same inputs and date from a previous experiment.

-## Example
-`SINGE_Example.m` demonstrates a simple example with two hyperparameter sets and two replicates.
-It runs SINGE on `data1/X_SCODE_data` and writes the results to the `Output` directory.

 ## Testing
 The `tests` directory contains test scripts and reference output files to test SINGE.